KazikCzarnocki/hyperbolic_function_fitting/README.md

 The analysis is done in R.
-GitHub detects HTML, because RMarkdown knitted the output as html.
+GitHub detects HTML and PostScript because of RMarkdown knitted output.